 A typical course runs for 24 months.
-A student spends the first six months in school.
-In the following 18 months he spends a day in school and five days in the factory each week.
+A students spends the first six months in school.
+In the succeeding 18 months he spends a day in school and five days in the factory weekly.
 On top of skills training, Dualtech has a distinct program to develop the students’ human and social values.

-In the Dualtech scheme, each student trainee needs just P70,000 to complete the two-year course, which includes accommodations.
+The student-trainees from high school are all scholars.
+In the Dualtech scheme, each needs just P70,000 to complete a two-year course, which includes accommodations.
 That is about the price of a gaming laptop.
 Graduates receive a diploma in Electromechanics and find immediate employment.